Christian Wolanin

 Christian Wolanin Bio

-Christian Wolanin (born March 17, 1995) is a Canadian-American professional ice hockey player.
-He is currently on a professional tryout contract with the Providence Bruins of the American Hockey League (AHL).
-Prior to this, he won the 2025 Calder Cup playoffs with the Abbotsford Canucks of the AHL while under contract to the Vancouver Canucks of the National Hockey League (NHL).
-Wolanin was selected by the Ottawa Senators in the fourth round, 107th overall, in the 2015 NHL entry draft.
+Christian Wolanin (born March 17, 1995) is a Canadian-American professional ice hockey player who plays the defenceman position.
+He is currently signed to a one-year contract with the Providence Bruins of the American Hockey League (AHL).
+Wolanin was selected by the Ottawa Senators in the fourth round, 107th overall, in the 2015 NHL entry draft, and he has since appeared in the National Hockey League with the Senators, Los Angeles Kings, and Buffalo Sabres.

 Early Life and Background